discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 There are a few areas where things can be done better.
 Allow me to show you a few.

 ### Destructuring

+What you see in red is what you'll remove, and what you see in green is what you'll replace it with.

 ```diff
 - const config = require('./config.json');